 - Pain and suffering, both physically and emotionally;

 In certain circumstances, an injured plaintiff’s family members may also be entitled to recover for loss of consortium and/or companionship.

-The sole purpose of punitive damages is to punish the defendant for any particular egregious or reckless misbehavior.
+The sole purpose of punitive damages is to punish the defendant for any particularly egregious or reckless misbehavior.
 These types of damages are rarely awarded in personal injury cases.
 As such, the Florida Supreme Court has noted that punitive damages are reserved for “intentional infliction of harm, or a recklessness which is the result of an intentional act[.]”